Top 10 Best Metal Singers

 By the way, we got a random example in the opener of the AoA album "The Messenger," where every other line is sung either high or low.

-21 Lemmy Ian Fraser Kilmister, known as Lemmy, was an English musician, singer and songwriter who founded and fronted the rock band Motörhead.
-He was a bassist and a singer known for his raspy voice.
-He died in 2015 from cancer and other health problems.
+Lemmy Ian Fraser Kilmister, known as Lemmy, was an English musician, singer, and songwriter who founded and fronted the rock band Motörhead.
+He was a bassist and a singer known for his raspy voice and aggressive playing style.
+He died in 2015 from prostate cancer, cardiac arrhythmia, and congestive heart... read more

-Lemmy's voice set the bar for metal, and when you hear him live and see people running for the exit sign after an encore with Overkill, you know it's the real deal.
+Lemmy's voice set the bar for metal.
+When you hear him live and see people running for the exit sign after an encore with Overkill, you know it's the real deal.

 Not being in the top 10 might constitute a criminal act.
 Talk about fame, recognizability, and walking the walk.

-23 Ben Burnley Benjamin Jackson Burnley IV is an American musician, composer, and producer, best known as the founder and frontman of the American rock band Breaking Benjamin.
+Ben Burnley Benjamin Jackson Burnley IV is an American musician, composer, and producer, best known as the founder and frontman of the American rock band Breaking Benjamin.
+He formed the band in 1999 and serves as its primary songwriter and vocalist.
+The band has released multiple platinum and gold-certified albums... read more

 Ben Burnley has a voice that can amp you up and put you in a better mood, no matter what is going on.
 His music and vocals are an inspiration to me, and I cannot wait until he can get back into the studio and make some more awesome music.
 He is truly an inspiration and hero to many, including me.